hands-on-scala/hands-on-scala.github.io/content/post/lists.md

 _Lists_ are what their name suggests: they can keep a list of things.
-The order of its elements will be kept, and a list does not care if an element appears more than once in it.
+The order of its elements will be kept, and a list does not care if an element appears more than once in it (which means it will not remove duplicates).

 <!--more-->